bt3gl/building_blog/content/web_vulnerabilities.md

 ---
 ## Content and Character Set Sniffing

-Possibility that the browser will ignore any authoritative content type of character set information provided by the server and interpret the returned document incorrectly.
+The possibility that the browser will ignore any authoritative content type of character set information provided by the server, and interpret the returned document incorrectly.

 ### Examples of exploitation: